Maximilianos/maxpanas.com/notes.md

   - DONE! - Only include articles marked with "status:published" when in production mode
   - Add Archive page to make it easier for people to find articles (?)
-  - Display placeholders for Teasers in Archive component to make archive appear to load faster
+  - DONE! - Display placeholders for Teasers in Archive component to make archive appear to load faster
-  - Display each article immediately when loaded to make it appear archive loads faster
+  - DONE! - Display each article immediately when loaded to make it appear archive loads faster
   - Add Pagination to archive list (not needed for mvp ?)

 - Articles